 Business as usual: Most Switches are unaffected by COVID-19 Find out more

 What are phantom loads?
-If you are not aware, phantom loads (also known as standby power or vampire power) refers to the electricity that is consumed by a device while it is turned off or left on standby.
+If you're not aware, phantom loads (also known as standby power or vampire power) refer to the electricity that's consumed by a device when it is turned off or left on standby.

-Not many people realise this but even if you turn off a device, it still consumes electricity if it is plugged in.
+Not many people realise this but even if you turn off a device, it still consumes electricity as long as it's plugged in.

 Many devices have low power background functions whilst they are turned off.
 For example, any device such as a Smart TV or microwave that needs to keep the time will consume power in the background.

-There are many other appliances that still consume power even when they are turned off.
-As long as they are plugged in, the standby power will create phantom load and unnecessarily increase electricity bills.
+There are many other appliances that still consume power even when they're turned off.
+As long as they're plugged in, the standby power will create phantom load which will unnecessarily increase electricity bills.

-We are going to delve in deeper to discuss ways phantom loads eat up power and how you can reduce at least 10% of your electricity bills by simply unplugging!
+We're going to delve in deeper to discuss the ways that phantom loads eat up power, and how you can reduce at least 10% of your electricity bills by simply unplugging!

-There are a number of household appliances that are contributing to your power bill.
-The most common phantom culprits include:
+There are a number of household appliances that contribute to your power bill and they're also the most common phantom culprits:

 More often than not these are the devices that you need to look out for.
-If you are trying to identify which devices are phantom load culprits, be on the lookout for any device that has a remote control, a clock, or a standby light.
+If you're trying to identify which devices are phantom load culprits, be on the lookout for any device that has a remote control, a clock, or a standby light.